Inference based on Kotlarski's Identity: Simulation Studies

 We next present average lengths of the confidence bands on $I$, and their decomposition into the bias bound $\eta$ and the remaining length due to the stochastic part.
 Table \ref{tab:lengths} summarizes results on the lengths.
 There are a couple of features in these results that deserve discussions.
 First, observe that the confidence bands shrink as sample size increases when the sieve dimension $q$ is held fixed.
 On the other hand, the bias bound $\eta$ remains invariant across sample sizes while the sieve dimension $q$ is fixed.
 These results are natural features of our approach.
 Second, observe that the bias bound $\eta$ decreases as the sieve dimension $q$ increments.

 Finally, we display instances of confidence bands in Figure \ref{fig:instances}.
 The gray shades indicate the confidence bands including the bias bound and the stochastic parts together.
 The internal dark gray shades include only the stochastic parts.
-We also plot the true density functions and Li-Vuong estimates as solid and dashed curves, respectively.
+We also plot the true density functions and Li-Vuong estimates (with the choice of tuning parameter according to Appendix \ref{sec:tuning_parameters_li_vuong}) as solid and dashed curves, respectively.
 While such instances of confidence bands will not tell us any evidence on the statistical properties, they at least inform how a confidence band may look in applications.